vaadin/base-starter-flow-osgi/README.md

 To access it directly from github, clone the repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 8 installed.

-Run using `mvn -Pprepare-osgi-container -Prun-osgi-container verify` and open [http://localhost:8080](http://localhost:8080) in browser.
+Run using `mvn -Pprepare-osgi-container -Prun-osgi-container clean verify` and open [http://localhost:8080](http://localhost:8080) in browser.
 This command will run profiles which downloads for you Felix OSGi container and installs `felix-jetty` as OSGi web container.
 It deploys all necessary bundles to Felix and start it synchronously.
 The container will be stopped  when you stop your maven build (e.g. via killing it via Ctrl+C).

+Once the container is set up, a subsequent run with console can be achieved by
+'cd target/felix-framework-6.0.0'
+'java -jar bin/felix.jar'

 Branching information:
 * `master` the latest version of the starter, using latest platform snapshot